-- 1. Set the tail wheel assembly in place on the plywood plate. - 2.
-Drill 2,6mm pilot holes through the plywood plate. - 3.
-Secure the tail wheel bracket in place using two 3mm x 12mm screw. - 4.
+- 2. Set the tail wheel assembly in place on the plywood plate. - 3.
+Drill 2,6mm pilot holes through the plywood plate. - 4.
+Secure the tail wheel bracket in place using two 3mm x 12mm screw. - 5.
 Align the tail wheel wire so that the wire is parallel with the bottom of the rudder.
-The control clasp has a pre-drilled hole through the top of it.
-Slide this hole on to the tail wheel wire while sliding the clasp over the bottom of the rudder.